How to Tell if High Winds Damaged Your Roof

 We often hear people ask if roof damage was caused by wind or some other weather-related factor, which a homeowner may believe is covered by their insurance.

 If you are asking that type of question, we recommend that you first call the Des Moines roofing contractors Superstorm Restoration for your free drone roof inspection.
 If you are dealing with roof damage caused by wind, you may be able to submit a homeowners insurance claim.
 Check your homeowners insurance policy to find out if wind damage is covered by insurance.
-At Superstorm Restoration, we will educate you on the cause of your roof damage, necessary repairs, and cost thereof, so you have the information you need in the event you choose to file a claim with your insurer.
+At Superstorm Restoration, our storm damage repair team will educate you on the cause of your roof damage, necessary repairs, and cost thereof, so you have the information you need in the event you choose to file a claim with your insurer.
 We will ensure that nothing is missed in term of the necessary repairs to your roof.

 Time for Your Free Drone Inspection